Scattering properties of two singularly interacting particles on the half-line: Abstract

 \section{Abstract}

-In this paper we construct the resolvent and analyze scattering properties of the quantum two-body problem introduced in \cite{KM16} which describes two (distinguishable) particles moving on the half-line $\overline{\rz}_+$ under the influence of singular two-particle interactions.
+We analyze scattering in a system of two (distinguishable) particles moving on the half-line $\overline{\rz}_+$ under the influence of singular two-particle interactions.
 Most importantly, due to the spatial localization of the interactions the two-body problem is of a non-separable nature.
-We will discuss the presence of embedded eigenvalues and using the detailed knowledge about the kernel of the resolvent we prove a version of the limiting absorption principle.
+We will discuss the presence of embedded eigenvalues and using the obtained knowledge about the kernel of the resolvent we prove a version of the limiting absorption principle.
 Furthermore, by an appropriate adaptation of the Lippmann-Schwinger approach we are able to construct generalized eigenfunctions which consequently allow us to establish an explicit expression for the (on-shell) scattering amplitude.
 An approximation of the scattering amplitude in the weak-coupling limit is also derived.